 With an estimated 80 percent of adults today experiencing some level of back pain at some point during life, you are certainly not alone if your own back is hurting at the moment.
 In fact, back pain is the number one cause of disability on the job and contributes to the most number of days missed from work.
 With more than 25 percent of adults reporting as having back pain in the last three months, it is evident that this is a serious problem.
-Let us take a few moments to explore this issue further.
+Let us take a few moments to explore this issue further with Spine Doctors treatment for back pain.

 What Structures Make Up the Back?